 Feel like chicken tonight?

-This classic Sunday dinner is brought to you by The Meat Club!
-Roast chicken is a dish guaranteed to please even the littlest eaters and we love how super simple it is to make.
+The Meat Club brings us classic roast chicken – this recipe is guaranteed to please even the littlest eaters and we love how super simple it is to make.
 Make sure you buy a good quality bird free from hormones to ensure your family is getting the best protein.
 The Meat Club, a unique online marketplace for premium Australian meats and fish delivered to your doorstep, now stocks cage free, hormone free, chlorine free, halal chicken which is 100% Aussie, and only given non-GMO feed.
 The Meat Club stocks a full product range (breast, thigh, wings and the whole bird) – check out their special promotion below!
 We like to roast a couple of chickens at a time – eat one for dinner and then use any leftovers plus the second chicken for lunchbox meals and dinner midweek.

 Sassy Mama readers get $20 off a minimum spend of $160 with code: SASSY20